DalaiLlama/build/README.md

     + Dependency list
     + Linking: e.g. o => exe
     + Stripping
+* What binaries are built and where they go.

 Notable points:
 * Knowing when files have been modified